-CSCS resources currently distribute compute time through the following allocation schemes.
+CSCS resources currently distribute compute time to academia through the following allocation schemes.

 Development projects are meant for work on codes and algorithms.
 These projects can be submitted at any time.
 However for large development proposals there will be only the regular two allocation periods on April 1st and on October 1st.
 Small development projects are granted based on technical and feasibility assessment.
 Whereas large development projects are granted based on scientific merit and technical feasibility therefore deadlines always apply.

 Preparatory projects are intended for users who are new to CSCS to allow them to port and test their codes before applying for a Production Project.
 Existing users who wish to port and test a new code or application or need to generate the required benchmarks, performance analysis and resource justification to be included in the production proposals may also apply for a Preparatory Project.

 These projects are granted a limited and finite amount of compute resources.